fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 #### Add a `data_sources.yaml` file to configure the provider

-You can use `fpd` to edit and create a sample `data_sources.yaml` file to use your provider, in the current directory[^canonical]:
+You can use `fpd` to edit and create a sample `data_sources.yaml` file to use your provider, in the current directory:

-[^canonical]: Fiberplane Daemon is configured to look for the data_sources configuration
-    in the current working directory, and then in a canonical absolute path, if the command-line flag is absent.
-For the tutorial we will just use the current directory, but the recommended absolute location is the path returned by `fpd config paths data-sources`

 ```shell
 touch data_sources.yaml
 ```

+Fiberplane Daemon is configured to look for the data_sources configuration in the current working directory, and then in a canonical absolute path, if the command-line flag is absent.
+For the tutorial we will just use the current directory, but the recommended absolute location is the path returned by `fpd config paths data-sources`

 In the `data_sources.yaml` file you are now editing, add this content: